Weighted Random Sampling over Data Streams: The Two Core Algorithms

 A typical step of algorithm A-Chao is presented in Figure~\ref{fig:A-Chao}.
 When a new item is examined, its relative weight is calculated and used to randomly decide if the item will be inserted into the reservoir.
 If the item is selected, then one of the existing items of the reservoir is uniformly selected and replaced with the new item.
 The trick here is that, if the probabilities of all items in the reservoir are already proportional to their weights, then by selecting uniformly which item to replace, the probabilities of all items remain proportional to their weight after the replacement.

 The main approach of A-Chao is simple, flexible and effective.
 There are however some complications inherent to problem WRS-N-P that have to be addressed.
 As shown in Example~\ref{exa:infeasible}, an instance of WRS-N-P may temporarily not be feasible, in case of data streams, or may not be feasible at all.
-This happens when the (current) population contains one or more infeasible items, i.e., items that each has relative weight larger than $1/m$.
-The main idea to handle this case, is to sample each infeasible item with probability $1$.
-Thus, each infeasible item automatically occupies a position of the reservoir.
+This happens when the (current) population contains one or more overweight items, i.e., items each of which has a relative weight greater than $1/m$.
+The main idea to handle this case, is to sample each overweight item with probability $1$.
+Thus, each overweight item automatically occupies a position in the reservoir.
 The remaining positions are assigned with the normal procedure to the feasible items.
-In case of sampling over a data stream, an initially infeasible item may later become feasible as more items arrive.
+In case of sampling over a data stream, an initially infeasible (overweight) item may later become feasible as more items arrive.
 Thus, with each new item arrival the relative weights of the infeasible items are updated and if an infeasible item becomes feasible it is treated as such.
+Appropriate procedures to initialize the reservoir and to handle the overweight items are described in~\cite{Ch82}.